Cross ratios and cubulations of hyperbolic groups: The Morse property in cube complexes.

 \subsection{Roller boundaries vs contracting boundaries.}

 Unlike the rest of the paper, this subsection employs both the combinatorial and $\CAT$ metrics on $X$; we will specify each time whether geodesics are meant with respect to the former or latter.
+Still, the notation $d(\cdot,\cdot)$ will always refer to the combinatorial metric

 The \emph{contracting boundary} $\partial_cX$ was introduced in \cite{Charney-Sultan}.
 Disregarding topologies for the moment, $\partial_cX$ is the subset of the visual boundary $\partial_{\infty}X$ that consists of points represented by contracting $\CAT$ rays.